primaryodors/primarydock/SCRIPTING.md

 Example:
 ```
 LOAD "path/to/protein.pdb"
+LOAD "path/to/protein.pdb" A
+LOAD "path/to/protein.pdb" A B
 ```

 Loads the specified protein into working memory.
 Note only one protein is allowed in memory at a given time.
+If one strand ID is provided, then that strand of the PDB will be loaded.
+The default strand is A.
+If a second strand ID is provided, then the protein will be loaded into that strand locally and the current working strand will be updated.
+The default is to load the protein into the existing working strand ID.

 # MCOORD